HeesukSon/Java-Collections-Framework/README.md

 [(Eng.
 Version)](https://drive.google.com/file/d/1kir04gZonXd7kGDNVUebhjmy5PQQLlr9/view?usp=sharing)
 [(Kor.
 Version)](https://drive.google.com/file/d/1c5Q3hC_UC47iD7IDI7nxRR-R-05giVtO/view?usp=sharing)

-If you don't use draw.io, you can download a converted image of the up-to-date draw.io document which is uploaded to this github repository.
+If you don't use draw.io, you can download a converted image of the up-to-date draw.io document which is uploaded to this github repository ('images' directory).

 Here is the snapshot image of the document: